Cohomological Twisting of 2-Linearization and Extended TQFT: Example Calculations

 Thus, $\fc{S^1}$ is equivalent to the groupoid whose objects are $g \in G$, and whose morphisms are conjugacy relations between elements.
 This is the transformation groupoid of the adjoint action of the group $G$ on itself, also known as $G$ ``weakly modulo'' $G$, or $G \wquot G$.
 This is also the discrete form of the \textit{loop groupoid} $LG$, as summarized in the account by Willerton \cite{willerton}).

 Finally, the 2-vector space corresponding to the circle is the category of representations of $G \wquot G$.

-is generated by a basis of irreducible objects, the elements of which are labelled by pairs: a conjugacy class $[g]$ in $G$, and a representation of $Aut([g])$.
+is generated by a basis of irreducible objects, the elements of which are labelled by pairs: a conjugacy class $[g]$ in $G$, and an irreducible representation of $Aut([g])$.
 All representations are direct sums of these.
-One can also think of an object of $Z_g(S^1)$ a $G$-equivariant vector bundle on $G$.
+One can also think of an object of $Z_g(S^1)$ as a $G$-equivariant vector bundle on the groupoid of connections on $S^1$, which is just $G$ .

-The skeleton of $G \wquot G$ has as objects the conjugacy classes of $G$, and each object has $Aut(g) < G$, the stabilizer subgroup of $g$, which is the centralizer $C_g$. \end{example}
+The skeleton of $G \wquot G$ has as objects the conjugacy classes of $G$, and each object has $Aut(g) < G$, the stabilizer subgroup of $g$, which is the centralizer $C_g$.

-The circle $S^1$ generates all compact 1-manifolds, so we now know in general what will be assigned to objects in the 3D ETQFT.